Gradient Leakage Defense with Key-Lock Module for Federated Learning: Related Work

 Generative model-based methods can also facilitate gradient leakage attacks.
 Hitaj \emph{et al.}~\cite{hitaj2017deep} proposed a \ac{GAN}-based data recovery method capable of generating a dataset with a distribution closely resembling that of the training dataset.
 Wang \emph{et al.}~\cite{wang2019beyond} trained a \ac{GAN} with a multitask discriminator for auxiliary identification, referred to as mGAN-AI, to generate private information based on the gradient.
-In our previous work~\cite{ren2022grnn}, the \ac{GRNN} was developed to reconstruct private training data and its corresponding label, handling large batch sizes and high-resolution images.
+In our previous work~\cite{ren2022grnn}, we introduced a new method for recovering training data using a \ac{GRNN}. \ac{GRNN} consists of two generative model branches, one based on a \ac{GAN} for generating fake training data and the other using a fully-connected architecture for generating corresponding labels.
+The training data is recovered by regressing the true and fake gradients, computed from the generated data pairs.
+The \ac{GRNN} was developed to reconstruct private training data and its corresponding label, handling large batch sizes and high-resolution images.
 In the \ac{GGL}~\cite{li2022auditing} study, a \ac{GAN} was employed to create fake data.
 The weights of the \ac{GAN} were pre-trained and fixed, with the trainable parameters in \ac{GGL} being the input sequence of the \ac{GAN}.
 The label inference component was derived from \ac{iDLG}, requiring a batch size of 1.
-In contrast to other approaches, GGL utilized \ac{CMA-ES} as the optimizer to reduce variation in the generated data.
+In contrast to other approaches, \ac{GGL} utilized \ac{CMA-ES} as the optimizer to reduce variation in the generated data.
+However, \ac{GGL} only generates similar data given a label, and it does not aim to recover the original training data.